SAIGANESH02/SaiGanesh02/README.md

 <h1 align="center">Hi 👋, I'm Sai Ganesh N</h1>
 <h3 align="center">Welcome to My Homepage</h3>

-<p align="center"> I’m a Bachelor of Technology (B.Tech) student in Computer Science and Engineering (Artificial Intelligence) at <a href="https://www.amrita.edu/" target="_blank">Amrita School of Engineering</a>, India.
-I am currently working as an Software Engineering Research Intern (AI) at <a href="https://www.zoho.com/" target="_blank">Zoho Technologies</a>, India and have previously worked as a Computer Vision (AI) Research Intern at the <a href="https://web.umang.gov.in/landing/" target="_blank">Amrita CREATE + UMANG Indian e-Governance Services</a> (collaboration) and have also worked as an ML Intern at a tech startup called Easycrop. </p>
+<p align="center"> I am currently a Master of Science in Artificial Intelligence (MSAI) and Engineering Management (Minor) student at <a href="https://www.mccormick.northwestern.edu/artificial-intelligence/" target="_blank">Northwestern University</a>.
+I have diverse experience in AI projects, machine learning tools, and deep learning frameworks, having developed novel AI techniques in my previous role as an AI Engineer (R&D) at <a href="https://www.zoho.com/" target="_blank">Zoho CRM (SaaS)</a> and have previously worked as a Computer Vision (AI) Research Intern at the <a href="https://web.umang.gov.in/landing/" target="_blank">Amrita CREATE + UMANG Indian e-Governance Services</a> (collaboration) and have also worked as an ML Intern at a tech startup called Easycrop. </p>

-<p align="center"> I've also published research papers on machine learning and IoT, titled <a href="https://drive.google.com/file/d/1NKmT1Tj3KggW8FWMJQzoHwHh-av59fiM/view" target="_blank">Twitter Data Analysis to Enhance Malware Detection using ML</a> and <a href="https://link.springer.com/chapter/10.1007/978-981-16-2877-1_19" target="_blank">Design of IoT-Enabled Farmer-Centric Multi-Crop Irrigation Support System, Springer Link.</a> which were accepted and published in international conferences. </p>

-<p align="center"> My research interests are in the areas of Deep Learning, and Computer Vision and would also love to work on projects from other fields related to Machine Learning and A.I.
-Looking forward to a great opportunity and collaboration that intercorporate AI and encourages innovation. </p>
+<p align="center"> I also published research in machine learning and IoT during my undergraduate program and served as a Teaching Assistant for the MBAI program at Kellogg.
+My academic and practical involvement in AI projects, along with my commitment to the academic and practical application of AI knowledge, position me well to contribute effectively. </p>

 <h3 align="center">Connect with me:</h3>
 <p align="center">